KhomenkoMichail/CRACKME/README.md

 The 02 and 03 bytes contain the address of the function "printfSuccessMessage" (little-endian).
 0FFh byte - ASCII code of [Enter].

+## Hacking a partner's program
+I received the file "krakra.com" from my colleague.
+I used IDA disassembler and here are my steps to crack his program:

+#### 1. Quick look

+By looking through the program code in IDA's text mode, I noticed data embedded within the code.
+This reminded me of my buffer overflow vulnerability.
+Then I started looking for a function that handles user input.